TheLux83/100-days-of-code/log.md

 **Thoughts:** It was a tough fight, creating the forms for my project.
 I had everything running, when I found out, that there was an easier way to acomplish my goals.
 So I had to rewrite everything.
 After that, I had a few issues with saving images.
 But after all, I've learned much today and hope, that the other forms don't take that long

+### Day 17: February 22, 2020

+**Today's Progress**: Played two Kata from CodeWars.
+Finished the first one, gave up on the second one

+**Thoughts:** It's weekend and I found a website namend codewars.
+Here you have to find solutions for given questions.
+The first one was really easy. convert an integer to a string.
+The second one let's me find out, it the given number was a perfect integral square and if yes, I have to finde the next integral square.
+I couldn't figure out how to do this and given up on it.
+Maybe I'll have better luck tomorrow with the next task.
+Yesterday was the birthday of my girlfriend, so no Challenge yesterday